moaiadmhanna/myfind/README.md

 - Ensure proper **output synchronization** when child processes print results to `stdout`.

 - Make sure that the parent process correctly waits for the termination of all child processes to avoid creating **zombie processes**.

-## Grading Criteria:

-- Code functionality and correct implementation.
-- Compliance with C-programming standards and practices.
-- Proper commenting, structuring, and indentation of the code.